Close

 Travel - Arrival and Departure Read More

-A pick-up in Fort William at 12:15pm on day 1 and a drop-off on the final day at around 2:30pm, is available on request, please let us know if you’d like to meet there.
+A pick-up in Fort William at 12:15pm on Day 1 and a drop-off on the final day at around 2:30pm is available on request.
+Please let us know if you’d like to meet there.

 For advice on getting to and from Scotland please our travel advice page on our website: www.wildernessscotland.com/faq/travel-to-scotland/

-If you would like to use your own vehicle on the trip please get in touch with our team to discuss.
+If you would like to use your own vehicle on the trip, please contact our team to discuss this.

 Speak to an Expert